-In general, you can install HADB on the same system as Enterprise Server (co-located topology) or on separate hosts (separate tier topology).
+In general, you can install HADB on the same system as Application Server (co-located topology) or on separate hosts (separate tier topology).
+For more information on these two options, see Chapter 3, "Selecting a Topology," in Sun Java System Application Server Enterprise Edition 8.2 Deployment Planning Guide.